srinathvrao/srinathvrao/README.md

 ### Hi there

 I'm Srinath.
 I'm a Master's Student, studying Computer Science at Arizona State University, in Tempe.
+I'm currently doing a Summer Internship @ ServiceNow, in San Diego, CA!

 #### My Experience